quicwg/multipath/draft-ietf-quic-multipath.md

 - Path Identifier (Path ID): An identifier that is used to identify a path in a QUIC connection at an endpoint.
 Path Identifier is used in multipath control frames (etc. PATH_ABANDON frame) to identify a path.
-  Connection IDs are issued per path.
+  Connection IDs are issued per path ID.
 When endpoints address a path in multipath control frames, it refers to the Path Identifier field of the destination Connection ID used for sending packets on that particular path.